Ceramic Dictionary

 es: PIEDRA CHINA

 China stone is a medium grained, feldspar-rich partially decomposed granite characterized by the absence of iron-bearing minerals.
 Its mineral content includes quartz, feldspar and mica; accessory minerals include kaolin and fluorspar.
 It is found in one area of Cornwall in the United Kingdom and is known under the name; Cornish Stone.
-Link to wikipedia/China Stone
+Link Wikipedia: China Stone

 ca: PORCELLANA